DMTF/SPDM-Responder-Validator/README.md

 The test cases implementation is based upon DMTF's [libspdm](https://github.com/DMTF/libspdm).
 The test cases checkpoint has no assumption on the libspdm implementation.

-The test case implemenmtation supports the following transport binding by default:
+The test case implementation supports the following transport binding by default:

    MCTP and secured MCTP follow :